freenas/freenas-docs/userguide/system.rst

 restrictions.
 #endif freenas
 #ifdef truenas
-This screen lists the URL of the official update server, should that information be needed in a network with outbound firewall restrictions.
+This screen lists the URL of the official update server in case that information be needed in a network with outbound firewall restrictions.
 It also indicates which software branch, or *train*, is being tracked for updates.
 These trains are available: